brianferguson/Clipboard.dll/README.md

 * **TextOnly** - When "1", only logs **text** items in the Windows Clipboard.
 When "0" and **non-text** items are copied to the Windows Clipboard, then the ErrorString is returned. (`TextOnly=0` is default)
 * **ErrorString** - This is what is returned when **non-text** is copied to the Windows Clipboard.
 For example, if you copy a file or an image, then ErrorString will be returned.
 (An empty string is default.)
+* **MaxIndex** - This number represents the number of indices that will be available.
+This is to avoid high memory usage by the plugin.
+It is recommended to have this number equal the number of indices you plan on referencing.
+For instance, you plan on referencing `Index=5`, set `MaxIndex=5`. (`MaxIndex=15` is default)
+A `MaxIndex=-1` means that the measure will remember **ALL** indices, which can take up a lot of memory.
+If you use this option, it is recommended to use the "Clear" command periodically.

 #####Example:
 ```ini